aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-installation.md

 # Installation & Initialization Tutorial for ARO Client

-## Part 1: ARO Client Deb Package Installation

-> Before starting this tutorial, ensure that:
->
-> - You have installed `Debian` version 11 or higher on a physical machine (not a virtual machine).
-> - You have Admin (root) user access to the system.

-> If you haven’t set up the `Debian` operating system yet, please refer to the [**Operating System Tutorial**](/node-operator-guide/aro-client/aro-client-debian).

-### 1. Network Preparation & Optimization
+## Part 1: Network Setup & Optimization

 > This is a critical step before you start setting up an ARO Client node.
 An "undesirable" network connection setup may **significantly compromise your node's performance** and count against your mining rewards.